tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 * Guaranteed Delivery: ack on 200
 * Circuit Breaker: none

 The elastic offramp writes to one or more ElasticSearch hosts.
-This is currently tested wiht ES v6.
+This is currently tested with ES v6.

 Supported configuration options are: